UK COVID-19 reproduction rate rises to 0.7-1.0

 A total of 236,711 people had tested positive for the virus as of 0800 GMT on Friday, up by 3,560 on the previous day.

-The R rate, a consensus view from scientists advising the government, is being estimated from working back from data on deaths and infections.

-Reporting by Stephen Grey, writing by Kylie MacLellan, editing by David Milliken
+Reporting by Stephen Grey, writing by Kylie MacLellan, editing by David Milliken and Stephen Addison